Haraj-backend/hex-monscape/README.md

 ## Primary References

-To start learning the concept of [Hexagonal Architecture](./docs/hex_arch.md) please use [this document](./docs/hex_arch.md) as your primary source for learning.
+To start learning the concept of [Hexagonal Architecture](./docs/hex_arch.md) please use [this doc](./docs/hex_arch.md) as your primary source of learning.
 This is so you won't be having too much confusion when learning it from other online resources.

-To know more about the game design, please refer to [this document](./docs/game_design.md).
+To know more about the game design, please refer to [this doc](./docs/game_design.md).

-To learn about the methodology on how to implement [Hexagonal Architecture](./docs/hex_arch.md) on a project, please refer to [this document](./docs/project_method.md).
+To learn about the methodology on how to implement [Hexagonal Architecture](./docs/hex_arch.md) on a project, please refer to [this doc](./docs/project_method.md).

 ## Attribution